 In a personal injury matter, fault plays a major role in determining liability.
 Not only must fault be proven, a third party’s fault must have been the cause of the plaintiff’s injury and resulting damages.
 If fault cannot be established, no liability can be proven, even in the case of a serious injury.
 Similarly, if the plaintiff suffered no damages, there is nothing to base an award on, even if another party was at fault.

 Most states do not have caps on compensation in personal injury cases, and awards may reach hundreds of thousands or even millions of dollars — but there are no guarantees.
 A plaintiff’s recovery is based upon whether or not negligence can be proven, the amount and nature of the damages, and, if the matter goes to trial, the discretion of the jury.

 Most workers who are injured on the job are covered under their employer’s workers’ compensation insurance.
 They do not need to prove negligence and will most likely file a claim with the workers’ compensation board in their state, or the federal government if they’re a federal employee.
 In exchange for monetary benefits, workers’ compensation law requires injured employees to give up the right to bring a fault-based personal injury lawsuit against their employer, although under very specific circumstances they might still be able to file such a claim.

-In either case, you’ll want to consult an experienced personal injury lawyer who has experience with employees being injured on the job as a direct result of another parties negligence.
+In either case, you’ll want to consult an experienced Louisiana personal injury lawyer who has experience with employees being injured on the job as a direct result of another party’s negligence.
 Greenwald Law Firm is able to help you with these types of matters, among others, no matter how complicated your case may be or seem.
 We’ll walk you along through the process and help you determine the best course of action to receive the compensation you deserve for you or your loved ones.